-Asset-Current Assets Asset-Current Assets Trade Receivables Our company generally sales goods on credit to our customers for a credit period of 140 days, 118 days and 54 days in the FY 2020-21, 2021-22 and 2022-23 which is as per the acceptable business practice in the similar trade.
-The debtors are projected to slightly decrease by 38 days for the FY 2023-24.
+Asset-Current Assets Trade Receivables Our company generally sales goods on credit to our customers for a credit period of 140 days, 118 days and 54 days in the FY 2020-21, 2021-22 and 2022-23 which is as per the acceptable business practice in the similar trade.
+For the period ended on August 31, 2023, holding period has increased to 80 days mainly due to increase in revenue from operation in the period.
+The debtors are projected to decrease by 38 days for the FY 2023-24.
 Our management believes that the proposed credit period to our customers is reasonable for our business operations.
 Inventories Raw Material: Our Company procures raw material which is essential for manufacturing the product.
 In the FY 2020-21, 2021-22 and 2022- 23, our Company had maintained raw material inventory levels for 96 days, 64 days and 40 days respectively.
+For the period ended on August 31, 2023, holding period was increased to 112 days.
+Raw materials are majorly procured from certain domestic suppliers with whom our Company has long standing business relationships.
 We have maintained raw material for our continued production of fabrication item and service supply.
-For the year ended on March 31, 2024 holding period was slightly decreased to 38 days mainly due to management aims to reduce costs and improve overall operational effectiveness in the Company.
+For the year ended on March 31, 2024 holding period was decreased to 38 days mainly due to management aims to reduce costs and improve overall operational effectiveness in the Company.
 Raw materials are majorly procured from certain domestic suppliers with whom our Company has long standing business relationships.
 Finished Goods: In the FY 2020-21, 2021-22 and 2022-23, our Company maintained finished goods inventory levels for 99 days, 128 days and 65 days respectively.
 All the products manufactured by our Company are based on orders placed by the customers and the finished goods are dispatched as and when they are packed.
-Since Our Company is into the manufacturing i.e. fabrication sector as well as service i.e. EPC sector, sufficient volume of Finished Goods needs to be maintained.
+For the period ended on August 31, 2023, holding period has slightly increased to 126 days.
+Since, Our Company is into the manufacturing (fabrication) sector and service (EPC) sector, sufficient volume of Finished Goods needs to be maintained.
 However, we estimate finished goods inventory days to decrease to average of 59 in FY 2023-24.